Victory-Walter27/BlinkIT-Grocery-Store/README.md

 ---

-**Technical Stack**
+**TOOLS**
 ---
 - MS Excel- Data cleaning, data formating, remove irregualities
 - MS Excel- Use chats and graphs to bild an intreative dashboard
-- Data Cleaning - Data formating, replacing and removing regularities.
+- MS EXCEL - Data formating, replacing and removing regularities.
-- Data visualizatin - the use of charts, metrics, the use of filters.
+- MS EXCEL - the use of charts, metrics, the use of filters.

 ---